RufusJWB/dangerous-ocsp-delegated-responder-cert-poc/README.md

 openssl_1  | error 23 at 1 depth lookup: certificate revoked
 openssl_1  | error ee.pem: verification failed
 openssl-env_openssl_1 exited with code 2
 ```

+# Contributing

+Any input from the community is welcome!

+Feel free to open a new issue to discuss the new solution or request features or cases that you would like to be tested.

 # Disclaimer